SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 1. If you see a window pop up that says "Creation in Progress", you can close it.

-1. Click on Users, which is under the Security section on the left side menu.
+1. Click on "Users", which is under the "Security" section on the left side menu.
 Then click on the arrow on the far right side of your user entry.

    <br>![](/exercises/ex1/images/click_on_user.png)